jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

       - the above example just has such little data with two y values and uninformative priors
       - with little data, the priors become more important
-  - here’s the same model with weak, but more imformative priors
+  - here’s the same model with weak, but more informative priors

 <!-- end list -->